Allegany College of Maryland

 Allegany College of Maryland (or ACM) is a public community college in Cumberland, Maryland.
 It was previously known as Allegany Community College.
 The college was founded in 1961 and is accredited by the Middle State Commission on Higher Education.
-The college offers 31 two-year degree programs, 30 certificate programs, and 10 letters of recognitions.
+The college offers 48 two-year degree programs, 31 certificate programs, and 10 letters of recognitions.
 The college also has campuses and extension sites in Cumberland, Maryland; Everett, Pennsylvania; Oakland, Maryland; Somerset, Pennsylvania; and LaVale, Maryland.

 History

 Allegany College of Maryland began operations in 1961 as "Allegany Community College" in a segregationist era all-black Carver Community School that had been closed in 1959 by the Allegany County Board of Education following the integration of public schools in 1955.
 The college opened with an enrollment of 102 students from Allegany County under the direction of ACM's first president, Robert S. Zimmer.

 In 1969, the college moved to a new campus consisting of six buildings on a 316-acre (1.3 km2) tract in suburban Cumberland that was partially funded by the Appalachian Regional Commission.
 Enrollment reached the 800 mark in credit programs during the first year on the new campus and community service and continuing education courses and programs began.
 Since that time, the campus has expanded to include 15 buildings, which provide modern facilities for both credit and non-credit students.
 On-site campus housing is available.

+The college and Allegany County government partnered to establish Western Maryland Works, a makerspace partnership, in 2018.
+The college purchased the Western Maryland Works & Makerspace building in the fall of 2024.

 The college opened its Bedford County Campus in Everett, Pennsylvania in 1990, and offers college credit through the adjacent Bedford County Technical Center.
-It expanded its Hospitality Management and Culinary Arts programs into the Gateway Center located in downtown Cumberland in 2002 and added a chef-supervised, student-run Culinaire Cafe.

-The college constructed a Western Regional Correctional Training Center, a multi-use building that opened in 2021, and underwent a $13.6 million renovation of its Technology Building.
+The college constructed a Western Regional Correctional Training Center in 2021, and underwent a $13.6 million renovation of its Technology Building.

-The college serves over 2,800 credit students and over 6,900 continuing education registrations.
-Over 300 of these credit students are served at the ACM Bedford County Campus.
+The college serves 3,418 credit students and over 6,900 continuing education registrations.